Content-Aware Mamba for Learned Image Compression: Method

-First, we give a quick overview of how our Content-Adaptive Mamba-based LIC model (CMIC) works.
-As shown in Fig. \ref{fig:overview} (a), CMIC follows a standard variational autoencoder layout.
+First, we give a quick overview of how our model works with Content-Aware Mamba blocks.
 We split its non-linear transform into six stages based on feature resolution.
-Inspired by \cite{liu2023learned, li2023frequency}, we utilize vanilla window-attention blocks to capture fine-grained local dependencies, while our proposed CAM blocks are introduced to enhance long-range modeling.
-A Conv-Feed Forward Network is added for efficient channel-wise information aggregation.
-Our entropy model is built upon the SCCTX entropy model (\cite{he2022elic}).
-As illustrated in Fig. \ref{fig:entropy}, we incorporate depthwise convolution for efficient context modeling and employ a gated MLP for parameter aggregation.
-More details are provided in supplementary materials.
+For each stage, inspired by \cite{liu2023learned, li2023frequency}, we first utilize window-attention to capture fine-grained local dependencies, while our proposed CAM blocks are introduced to enhance long-range modeling.

-As shown in Fig. \ref{fig:overview} (b), the core part of CAM block is a Dynamic SSM.
-It first clusters tokens into several categories, and reorders the flattened token sequence to bring similar tokens into proximity, enhancing local coherence in the token sequence.
-Meanwhile, instance-specific prompts are generated from the prompt dictionary.
-The reordered tokens, infused with these prompts, are scanned by a 1-D selective scan for efficient long-range modeling.
+As shown in Fig. \ref{fig:overview} (b), the core part of CAM block is a Content-Aware SSM.
+It first clusters tokens into several categories, and permutes the flattened token sequence to bring similar tokens into proximity, enhancing local coherence in the token sequence.
+Meanwhile, sample-specific prompts are generated from the prompt dictionary.
+The reordered tokens, infused with these prompts, are processed by a 1-D selective scan for efficient long-range modeling.
+Our efficient entropy model is built upon the SCCTX model \citep{he2022elic}.
+As illustrated in Fig. \ref{fig:entropy}, we incorporate depthwise convolution for context modeling and employ gated MLPs for parameter aggregation.
+More details and ablations are provided in Appendix \ref{entropy details}.
+We next detail two key components for Content-Aware SSM: \textit{Content-Adaptive Token Permutation} and \textit{Global-Prior Prompting.}

-We detail two key components for Dynamic SSM: (i) Content-Adaptive Token Aggregation: A clustering mechanism groups and reorders tokens to encourage interaction between content-similar tokens. (ii) Global Priors Prompting: A learnable prompt dictionary generates instance-specific prompts with global priors to condition the selective scan.